Route: Shimla-Mashobra-Khatnol-Shali Tibba-Shimla

 Price inclusive of Camping, Transport, Food & GST.

 Shali Tibba Trek– Shali Tibba is a vantage point & perfect weekend getaway in Shimla not to be missed.
 It is the highest peak in the vicinity of Shimla and one of the most easily accessible treks near Shimla starting from Khatnol village.
-Shali peak is surrounded by Mashobra, Kufri, Fagu, and Narkanda, Shimla.
+From the top you can see towns of Mashobra, Kufri, Fagu, and Narkanda in Shimla district.
 It allows having a panoramic 360-degree view of Himachal Pradesh.
 It is a beautiful valley full of blue pine and cedar forest.

 The Shali top has a temple dedicated to Bhima Kali, a goddess.
-The temple has been constructed with wood and stones, same as of rural Himalayan architecture.
+The temple is a beaitiful construction of wood and stones, same as of other rural Himalayan architecture.
 A trail to the temple was constructed in 1936 by the Raja of Faridkot.
 The same trail exists today also and in a good shape.
 From here one can locate Mt.
 Deo Tibba and Mt.
 Indrasen in Kullu, followed by Sail peaks of Lahaul-Spiti.
-This is followed by the Shrikhand ranges and Kinnaur side peaks, namely Mt.
+Also, you will witness the amazing Shrikhand ranges and Kinnaur side peaks, namely Mt.
 Hansbeshen, Mt.
 Krunshikring, Churdhar range from Chopal and Sirmour side.
 You can also view peaks like Bandarpoonch, Swargarohini, Kalanag, and Badrinath of Uttarakhand on a clear day.
 The trek starts from Khatnol village.
 Shali Tibba is rightly the best trekking option around Shimla city.
-Shimla city is easily accessible from Delhi and Chandigarh with regular bus service and Kalka Toy Train.
+Shimla city is easily accessible from Delhi and Chandigarh with regular bus service and also Kalka Toy Train.

 Shali Tibba Trek Map